19 Greek Street

 Claire de Rouen

 This place is frequented by serious photo aficionados, from librarians to collectors to students, looking for rare and out-of-print books and magazines.
-They also have a gallery in the back dedicated to showing the work of up-and-coming photographers and an adorable shop pug named Otis.
+The old gallery location has recently moved into Soho concept store Machine-A.

 Regent St., Soho